blackberry/BES10-WebWorks/ECL/WW2.0/www/README.md

   * webworks plugin add com.blackberry.identity
   * webworks plugin add com.blackberry.notification

-** NOTE VERY IMPORTANT TO DO THE NEXT STEP for PUSH to WORK!
+__NOTE VERY IMPORTANT TO DO THE NEXT STEP for PUSH to WORK!__
-5. Update the www/config.xml on ~ line 24 -> "widget id" to be your desired app id (change from ecl_webworks_2) Then modify the two "rim:invoke-target" lines 55 & 65 to be unique (from webworks2.ecl2.invoke.waa.*)
+5. Update the www/config.xml on ~ line 24 "widget id" to be your desired app id (from ecl_webworks_2) Then modify the two "rim:invoke-target" lines 55 & 65 to be unique (from webworks2.ecl2.invoke.waa.*)
 Then lastly modify the "push" value in www/js/pushhandler.js ~ line 23 to have the pushTarget identical to what you just defined in line 55 of config.xml.

 6. Connect your device or simulator, type "webworks run".
 HINT: If your BES admin has enabled it, you may switch your device into the work perimeter and sign/deploy it directly there by typing  "webworks run --release -k SIGNING_PASSWORD"

+7. Contact me on Twitter @latestlinux, or your Account Manager to get more help if you run into issues.
+And check back regularly to github, as the source is costantly being modified and improved.

+##  File Structure
+  * config.xml - WebWorks project file.
+Contains application parameters and permissions.
+  * index.html - Top level application file that initializes WebWorks and loadsthe 1st screen (contactlist.htm).
+  * contactlist.htm - Skeleton markup of Emergency Contact List view
+  * phonelist.htm - Skeleton markup of contact phone list view
+  * details.htm - Skeleton markup of details view
+  * bbui-min.js, bbui-min.css -  bbUI VERSION: 0.9.6.1
+  * index.js - Top level Javascript file that defines app namespace.
+  * contactlist.js - Creates and manages the Emergency Contact List view.
+  * phonelist.js - Creates and manages the phone list view.
+  * details.js - Creates and manages the details view.
+  * eclmodel.js - Holds and saves the contact list.
+  * pushhandlers.js - Handles the push messages.
+  * utils.js - Utility functions.
+  * img - Contains the application icon and icons used in the application.

 ## More Info